 Greece is currently divided in two zones, “red” and “deep red”.
 Depending on the zone, the lockdown restrictions may be different.
 This is the latest version of the map:

-- A: deep red (very increased danger) – including Athens and the rest of Attica, Thessaloniki, Rhodes, Mykonos
+- A: deep red (very increased danger) – including Athens and the rest of Attica, Thessaloniki, some of Crete etc

 - B: red (increased danger) – the remaining areas of the country.

 Map taken from the official website on 17 April

 “Deep red” Zones Greece May 2021 – Athens, Thessaloniki, Crete and others

 Greece is divided into Regional Units (RU) (Περιφερειακές Ενότητες), each of which has several Municipalities.
 In most cases, Regional Units are equivalent to “Nomos” (Νομός).
 The following areas are currently “deep red” zones, where the number of COVID cases is higher.

 The whole Region of Attica, apart from Agistri, Hydra, Spetses and Kithira

 - Several areas in the RU of Serres

 - Municipality of Kastoria in the RU of Kastoria